brendonmatheson/piups_exporter/README.md

 Note that the script_exporter exposes script-derived metrics using the `/probe` endpoint and publishes it's own gostats on `/metrics`.
 See the script_exporter documentation for further elaboration on how this works.

-## Production Deployment on Docker Swarm
+## Production Deployment on Docker Compose

 `piups_exporter` can be run in Docker Compose using the supplied `docker-compose.yaml`: